Free Things to Do in Fresno

 Must-see spots that don't cost a penny.

-Forestiere Underground Gardens street-level viewing Free
+Forestiere Underground Gardens Free

-Fresno County Library 3rd-floor art gallery Free
+Fresno County Public Library - Central Branch Free

 Free Cultural Experiences